 “The purpose of exploring this subject visually is to help increase awareness of this national crisis and hopefully generate understanding and engage the viewer to become involved in homeless outreach.
 It is my goal to give the “invisible” a presence and voice through my art,” says Miller.

 “Those of us who are more fortunate in our economic status find it all too easy to look away and pretend that we are not connected.
 It is my goal to produce images that are visually compelling enough to overcome the initial visceral discomfort of this subject while still depicting the stark reality and yet avoiding sugar coating or romanticizing.
 I want us to see ourselves,” says Miller.

-An artist reception and opportunity to meet the artist will be held on Thursday, February 9, at the Nevada Humanities Program Gallery, from 6 - 9 p.m., with the artist talk scheduled to begin at 7 p.m.
+An artist reception and opportunity to meet the artist was held on Thursday, February 9, at the Nevada Humanities Program Gallery.

 “Nevada Humanities seeks to engage conversation in a wide range of topics and issues that are relevant to all Nevadans” says Christina Barr, executive director of Nevada Humanities.
 “The work of Daniel Miller brings to light the faces and lives of our neighbors and encourages us to reflect more deeply on our community as a whole.”

 The Nevada Humanities Program Gallery is located at 1017 S. First Street, #190, Las Vegas, in the Art Square Garden Courtyard downtown within the 18b Arts District.
 The Program Gallery is open Monday through Friday, from 1 p.m. to 5 p.m., and until 9 p.m. on Preview Thursdays and the first Friday of each month.

 For more information about Nevada Humanities, call 702-800-4760 or visit nevadahumanities.org.